Home » CHI 2026 Accessibility FAQ

 What are the taxi and public transport options for getting to the conference venue?

-Information on the various ways to reach the CCIB can be found on the Access and Transport page of their website.
-If you have any further questions, please contact the accessibility chairs, and we will do our best to assist you.
+Information about transportation to the conference venue can be found on the Access and Transport page of their website.
+If you have any further questions, please contact the accessibility chairs at access@chi2026.acm.org, and we will do our best to assist you.

 Who can I ask about accessibility in Barcelona?